- Blu-ray (Amazon link)

 Kara’s pursuit leads her to Earth, a strange planet where the friendly and not so friendly inhabitants give her frequent cause to flex her new superpowers while attempting to locate Argo City’s missing power source.
 Her arrival is just in time, for her cousin Superman is on a peacekeeping mission light years away, and there is no one to stop a determined sorceress with plans for world domination.
 Only the newly minted Supergirl can stop the magic-fueled megalomaniacal Selena and return in time to save the Kryptonian survivors.

-Content warning: there is a scene when Supergirl first lands on Earth at night where she is approached by two leering truckers, one of whom flips up her skirt, in what is clearly a prelude to sexual assault.
-Supergirl quickly sends them flying, but the rapey vibe is distressing and inexcusable.
-According to the director’s audio commentary, this scene is intended to teach Supergirl that she can’t just “go around” openly in her Supergirl costume. (?!!!)
-There is also a deleted scene on the Director’s Cut where the drunken dorm monitor makes a sexist comment about Supergirl’s miniskirt.
+Content warning: there is a night scene after Supergirl lands on Earth where she is approached by two leering truckers in a threatening manner.
+One flips up her skirt and they make threatening remarks of a sexualized nature.
+Supergirl quickly sends them flying, but the scene is distressing and makes no sense.
+According to the director’s audio commentary, this scene is intended to teach Supergirl that she can’t just “go around” openly in her Supergirl costume.
+Which is just…no. There is also a deleted scene on the Director’s Cut where the drunken dorm monitor makes an totally unnecessary sexist comment about Supergirl’s miniskirt.

-You can view an early version of the screenplay by David Odell at The Internet Movie Script Database.
-The script underwent numerous rewrites before reaching the final version seen in the film.
+You can view an early draft of the screenplay by David Odell at The Internet Movie Script Database.
+The script underwent numerous rewrites before filming, and the original screenplay features significant differences in the story and characterizations.

 Behind the Scenes Articles